BoKwokProjectA/Production-Grade-AI-Medical-Image-Risk-Prediction-Platform-FastAPI-Docker-RAG-SQLite-Cloud/README.md

 The automation layer is presented as practical AI workflow automation around the backend.
 It does not automate medical diagnosis, treatment advice, or clinical decision-making.

-**Copilot Studio setup:** create an agent named Skin Lesion Platform AI Agent, describe it as technical support only, add the knowledge source, import the custom connector, add the support action, add the three support topics, run the manual tests, and publish only after safety checks pass.
+**Copilot Studio setup:** create an agent named Skin Lesion Platform AI Agent, describe it as technical support only, add the knowledge source, import the custom connector, add the support action, add the six support topics, run the manual tests, and publish only after safety checks pass.

 The Copilot Studio agent has been activated in the live demo website, allowing users to interact with the support agent through an embedded web chat interface.
 This demonstrates a working end-user AI support layer on top of the deployed FastAPI backend and Power Platform integration.